Bestowinc/protect-lite/documentation/v1/integration-guide.md

 #### Integration

-The Slideout component is initialized by...
+The slideout component is initialized by...
 1. Adding a `<script>` tag to an HTML document to load the javascript file.
 2. Binding the initial `onClick` event to call the setup function.